How 35 Languages Say the Word 'Hiccup'

 … or hıçkırık (which sounds like hichkerek) in Turkish ...

-Saying you have the hiccups in Yoruba, spoken widely in Western Africa, might actually give you the hiccups: òsúkèsúkèsúkè.
+To say you have the hiccups in Yoruba, spoken widely in Western Africa, use òsúkèsúkèsúkè.

 In South Africa, where the Zulu language is prominent, you might call a hiccup an ingwici—with the letter c representing a click sound.